j-faria/kima/paper/paper.md

 IF/00169/2012/CP0150/CT0002 and IF/01037/2013CP1191/CT0001,  <!-- pedro -->
 respectively.

 ![Results from a typical analysis with **kima**.
-  The top panel shows a simulated RV dataset with two "planets".
+  The top panel shows a simulated RV dataset with two injected "planets".
+  The black curves represent ten samples from the posterior predictive distribution.
-  On the top right, the posterior distribution for the number of planets $N_p$ (which had a uniform prior between 0 and 2) clearly favours the detection of the two planets.
+  On the top right, the posterior distribution for the number of planets $N_p$ clearly favours the detection of the two planets (this parameter had a uniform prior between 0 and 2).
   The panels in the bottom row show the posterior distributions for the orbital periods, the semi-amplitudes and the eccentricities of the two signals.](./joss_figure.png)